Search Knowledge Base by Keyword

 By Jason Watson, CPA

 The IRS will expect unemployment taxes (FUTA) on all W-2 wages paid, including corporate officers.
-According to IRS Topic Number 759, for the 2021 tax year the first $7,000 will be taxed at 6% with a credit of up to 5.4% for unemployment taxes paid to your state (SUTA).
-Some states such as Alaska, Kansas, Minnesota, Nebraska, Oregon, Washington state and Washington D.C. will allow you to opt out of state unemployment.
+According to IRS Topic Number 759, for the 2024 tax year the first $7,000 will be taxed at 6% with a credit of up to 5.4% for unemployment taxes paid to your state (SUTA).
+This $7,000 has not changed since 1983.
+Crazy!

 Before you opt out of your state unemployment taxes, consider two things.
-First, you get a credit for the state unemployment taxes paid when you file your Federal unemployment taxes on Form 940.
+First, you get a credit for the state unemployment taxes paid when you file your federal unemployment taxes on Form 940.
 This is a big deal.
 Here is how it works-

-Minnesota (for example) has a wage base of $35,000 (for the 2020 tax year).
+Minnesota (for example) has a wage base of $40,000 (for the 2023 tax year).
 Let’s say the average SUTA rate is 2.6% and your salary is $42,000.
 You would pay $910 to Minnesota for unemployment.
 Then, because you paid into Minnesota’s unemployment system, the IRS only charges you 0.6% of the first $7,000 or $42.
 So… $910 + $42 = $952.
 If you opted out, you would only pay 6% of the first $7,000 or $420.
 Opting out in Minnesota at this wage base makes sense.

 Note the subtle difference- full FUTA rate is 6% and the reduced rate is 0.6%.
 The simple decimal move is sneaky.

-The COVID unemployment craziness will certainly put more states into arrears with the Federal government.
+The COVID unemployment craziness will certainly put more states into arrears with the federal government.
 It will be interesting to see how this plays out.
 There could be debt payments made on the backs of small businesses as they see a higher unemployment tax.
 Remember, unemployment is a payroll tax that is wholly paid by the employer.

 Second… and this one you might laugh at… second, if you shut down your S corporation you might be eligible for unemployment benefits.
 Remember, unemployment benefits are administered by the state and if you opt out because of your corporate officer exemption, you could be limiting yourself unintentionally.
 Yeah, this is crazy but beware just the same.

-Critical Note: You can opt-out of California’s SDI if your underlying entity is a corporation or if you obtain voluntary disability insurance from an approved insurance provider.
+You can opt-out of California’s SDI if your underlying entity is a corporation or if you obtain voluntary disability insurance from an approved insurance provider.
 Read that again.
 This is for corporations.
 An LLC taxed as an S Corp remains an LLC with the Secretary of State and as such cannot opt-out of SDI.
 A C or professional corporation taxed as an S Corp may.
 Subtle difference, but one that bites people all the time.

 But there is an interesting situation with California (and perhaps other SDI states).
 In California, employees pay into the insurance fund and not the employer.
 So, if you were paid a W-2 salary of $100,000 and then was converted to a 1099 contractor, you are suddenly saving $1,000 in state disability insurance taxes.
 Then again, if you create a corporation and also elect S Corp status, you suddenly pay at least $800 in franchise taxes.
 They get you… always… eventually.